wp-plugins/formidable/readme.txt

 * PRO: Get post status options from WordPress function instead of a copy
 * PRO: Check the default [auto_id] value after submit to make sure it's still unique
 * PRO: If the "round" parameter is used in the frm-stats shortcode, floating zeros will be kept
+* PRO: If greater than or less than options are used with a number field in a custom display, treat them as numbers instead of regular text
+* PRO: Allow user logins for the user_id parameter in the frm-graph, frm-stats, and display-frm-data shortcodes
+* PRO: Fixed the date format d-mm-yyyy to work correctly in the calendar
+* PRO: Added timeout to redirect
+* PRO: Allow decimal values in graphs
+* PRO: Updated the time field to use a true select box instead of a text field
+* PRO: Removed included swfobject and json2 javascripts to use the included WordPress versions
+* PRO: Added 'frm_graph_value' filters to change the value used in the graphs

 = 1.06.02 =
 * Fixed selection of dropdowns on the form builder page in Chrome